 It is possible to travel by coach from Madrid to Valencia.
 You will need to catch the coach from Estacion Sur de Autobuses in Madrid (see below for the address).
 You will be travelling with a coach company called Avanza Bus.

-Coach journey length from Valencia to Barcelona:
+Coach journey length from Valencia to Madrid:

 Coach journeys vary in length and to find out the exact length of each journey you should check the Official Avanza Bus Website.
 However, in general, coach journeys lasts about 4 hours.